 \subsection{Proof of Proposition \ref{prop:intermediate_lem}}

 The update of the virtual parameter sequence $\{ \bthetat \}$ can be written as follows

 Using $\frac{p-1}{\psi}$-smoothness of $\M(\cdot)$ (Proposition \ref{prop:Moreau}), we get

-The inequality in \eqref{eq:M_bound} characterizes one step drift of the Lyapunov function $M(\bthetat)$.
-The term $T_1$ is responsible for negative drift of the overall recursion. $T_2$ and $T_3$ appear due to the presence of the Markovian noises $\mbf b^i(\byit)$ and $\mbf G^i (\bthetait, \byit)$ in the update of Algorithm \ref{alg:fed_stoch_app}. $T_4$ appears due to the mismatch between the parameters of the agents $\bthetait, i=1,\dots,\na$.
-Finally, $T_5$ appears due to discretization error in the smoothness upper bound.
+The inequality in \eqref{eq:M_bound} characterizes the one-step drift of the Lyapunov function $M(\bthetat)$.
+The term $T_1$ is responsible for the negative drift of the overall recursion. $T_2$ and $T_3$ appear due to the presence of Markovian noises $\mbf b^i(\byit)$ and $\mbf G^i (\bthetait, \byit)$ in the update of Algorithm \ref{alg:fed_stoch_app}. $T_4$ appears due to the mismatch between the parameters of the agents $\bthetait, i=1,\dots,\na$.
+Finally, $T_5$ appears due to the discretization error in the smoothness upper bound.
 Next, we state bounds on $T_1, T_2, T_3, T_4, T_5$ in the following intermediate lemmas.

 \begin{lemma} For all $\btheta\in\mathbb{R}^d$, the operator $\bG (\btheta)$ satisfies the following